Marker Logo

 Erected 1980.
 (Marker Number 8.)

 Location.
 39° 12.704′ N, 122° 0.426′ W. Marker is in Colusa, California, in Colusa County.
-Marker is at the intersection of Oak Street and 4th Street, on the left when traveling west on Oak Street.
+It is at the intersection of Oak Street and 4th Street, on the left when traveling west on Oak Street.
 Touch for map.
 Marker is at or near this postal address: 345 Oak Street, Colusa CA 95932, United States of America.
 Touch for directions.

-Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-I.O.O.F.
-Building (approx. 0.2 miles away); Colusa County Courthouse (approx. 0.2 miles away); Carnegie Library (approx. 0.2 miles away); Will Semple Green House (approx. 0.2 miles away); Judge H. M. Albery House (approx. ¼ mile away); Adelade M. Ryerson House--1906 (approx. 0.3 miles away); Old Chinatown District--Circa 1890 (approx. 0.4 miles away); U. W. Brown House - Circa 1867 (approx. 0.4 miles away).
+(approx. 0.2 miles away); Carnegie Library (approx. 0.2 miles away); Will Semple Green House (approx. 0.2 miles away); Judge H. M. Albery House (approx. Ό mile away); Adelaide M. Ryerson House (approx. 0.3 miles away); Old Chinatown District--Circa 1890 (approx. 0.4 miles away); U. W. Brown House - Circa 1867 (approx. 0.4 miles away).
 Touch for a list and map of all markers in Colusa.

 More about this marker.
 Marker is located just to the right of the front entrance.

-Photographed By Andrew Ruppenstein, February 28, 2009
+Photographed by Andrew Ruppenstein, February 28, 2009

 2. Our Lady of Lourdes Church - View from the northeast